bluesillybeard/Pinc2/readme.md

 - 3dfx's Glide graphics api
     - The funny thing is, there are actual Glide drivers available for modern GPUS.
 I believe it's an implementation that uses Vulkan to emulate the original API.

-## backends that will NEVER be implemented
+## backends that will NEVER be implemented (unless for good reason)
 - Raw X11 network packets
     - are you crazy!?
 Also, good luck getting OpenGL or Vulkan to work.
 - Xcb